Installing Rucio Server

 could start a container like this:

-docker run --name=rucio-server \
+docker run --name rucio-server \

--v /tmp/rucio.cfg:/opt/rucio/etc/rucio.cfg \
+--volume /tmp/rucio.cfg:/opt/rucio/etc/rucio.cfg \

--p 80:80 \
+--publish 80:80 \

--d \
+--detach \

 rucio/rucio-server